 No. Although some clerks of court will suggest that you use step-parent adoption forms for your relative adoption (and modify them), you are being unintentionally set up for failure.
 Using improper adoption forms for adopting a family member in Florida case can have disastrous consequences, as these processes are different one from the other, and the wording and requirements for each of these adoptions varies significantly.

 I can’t afford an attorney.
 Where can I find help filling out the documents to adopt my relative in Florida?

-A Florida grandparent adoption or other Florida relative adoption is a life-changing event that should be carefully considered.
+A Florida grandchild adoption or other Florida relative adoption is a life-changing event that should be carefully considered.
 Adopting your relative in Florida should be simple and affordable.
 As surprising as it may seem, there are alternatives for you to consider when adopting your relative in Florida that won’t bust your budget.

 Florida Family Adoptions was created to assist families just like you.
 We provide a Florida relative adoption forms packet that is properly completed using the information that you provide in writing using our online questionnaire.

 If you need legal advice, you should consult with a licensed Florida attorney.